virusisnotavailable/codesoft_taskno.1/README.md

 # codesoft_taskno.1
-this is first task taskno.
-1 number guessing game
+this is first task.
+task no. 1 number guessing game